 On June 7, 2021, the Predecessor issued a \$3.8 million promissory note payable to InfoArmor, Inc. in connection with its acquisition of Vigilante.
 The promissory note accrues interest at 5.5% per annum (computed on the basis of a 365-day year).
 Principal and interest payments of \$0.2 million are paid quarterly over the four-year term of the loan maturing on June 7, 2025.
-As of July 31, 2023, \$0.9 million was recorded in current portion of long-term debt in the Condensed Consolidated Balance Sheet.
+As of October 31, 2023, \$0.9 million was recorded in current portion of long-term debt in the Condensed Consolidated Balance Sheet.
+The loan with InfoArmor is unsecured.